4-Ingredient Hard Boiled Egg Bento Box

 1. Cook the hard boiled eggs

 First things first, let’s make the hard boiled eggs.
-I like to cook 6 eggs at a time so I have enough eggs on hand for the week.
+I like to cook 6-8 eggs at a time so I have enough eggs on hand for the week.

 Place the eggs in a saucepan and add cold water until the eggs are submerged.
 Place on high heat and bring to a boil, leaving the saucepan uncovered.

-Next, remove the eggs from the saucepan one at a time and place in an ice-water bath for 1-2 minutes.
+Remove the eggs from the saucepan one at a time and place in an ice-water bath for 1-2 minutes.
 Once cooled, remove them from the ice bath.
 Peel the eggs and voila, you have your hard boiled eggs!

+🎥 VIDEO: If you’re new to the world of hard boiling eggs, a video is worth a thousand words!
 Here’s a quick 1 minute video on how to hard boil eggs from BuzzFeed:

-2. Slice the apple
+2. Slice the fruit

 3. Assemble the bento box